BenFuchs/DND_app/Readme.md

  18/11/24:
  - [X] sheet.sheet_name  in the sheetsComp is grabbing the first character sheet of that race table and giving it that sheet name, instead of going through the racetable and getting the correct name (FIXED)
+ - [ ] When adding/subtracting gold from a user, the gold becomes empty until thee page is refreshed, not sure why yet.
+(QOL)
+ - [ ] Get beta version of the website up on netlify for beta testing by friends
+ - [ ] Learn how to connect users to each other (Private messages)
+ - [ ] Learn how to create Group servers like in among us
+ - [ ] Learn how to make group chat
+ - [ ] Learn how to make interactions between players (sending gold/ sendinng items/ etc)